lithnet/access-manager-docs/configuration/deploying-features/setting-up-lithnet-laps/setting-up-lithnet-laps-for-standalone-windows.md

 ## Step 3: Create a registration key

-From the `Directories/Access Manager directory/Registration keys` page, create a [new registration key](../../../help-and-support/app-pages/access-manager-directory-registrationkeys-page.md) that will be used for agent installations.
+From the `Directory configuration/Access Manager Directory/Registration keys` page, create a [new registration key](../../../help-and-support/app-pages/access-manager-directory-registrationkeys-page.md) that will be used for agent installations.

 ## Step 4: Install the Access Manager Agent